 Basic Features of Excel Rows

-- Height Adjustment: The default height of an Excel row is set to accommodate the size of the font, but we can manually adjust the height to provide a better visual presentation or to accommodate more text.
+- Height Adjustment: The default height of an Excel row is set to accommodate the size of the font.
+But we can manually adjust the height to provide a better visual presentation or to accommodate more text.

 How to Manipulate Rows

-Techniques to Insert or Delete Rows
+Insert or Delete Rows

 Inserting Rows: